 When it comes to eCommerce marketing tactics, email marketing still reigns supreme, but success in email marketing doesn’t always come easy.
 These email marketing best practices will help you stand out in full inboxes, engage your customers and generate sales.
-If you’re looking for more tips, watch our video on becoming an email marketing pro.

 2. Segment your audience

 When you want to stand out in a customer’s inbox, it’s important that your message and content is personalized.
 One of the best ways to accomplish this is using segmentation.